Skip to content

 Favored Expertise/Skills: Robotics; Control systems; CAD design

-The position is competitive and is funded with an annual stipend of ~C$27,000.
-Application is open to domestic students in Canada.
-IRIS Lab and ePOWER are committed to employment equity, diversity, and inclusion in the workplace and encourages applications from equity deserving groups.
+The two positions are competitive and are funded with an annual stipend of ~C$27,000.
+Application is open only to domestic students in Canada.
+IRIS Lab, ePOWER, and NERD lab are committed to employment equity, diversity, and inclusion in the workplace and encourages applications from equity deserving groups.